Skip to main content

 • targeted bun run test -- <file> while shaping a change

-• bash scripts/check-test-quality.sh when touching test governance
+• bash scripts/quality/check-test-quality.sh when touching test governance

 • broader package or repo gates only once the local loop is green